atmiya0/EECS4461_Team14_Project/Docs/Deliverable4/DEL4B_FinalReport/Team14_FinalReport.md

 ![My Image](DEL4_Figure_4.jpg)
 Figure 4\.

 Once humans have gained immunity towards topic 1, bots switch their focus to pushing topic 2\.
-As shown in the line graph, bots coordinate engagement on topic 2 and the algorithm recommends it to humans globally.This has the effect of creating another wave of engagement for topic 2\.
+As shown in the line graph, bots coordinate engagement on topic 2 and the algorithm recommends it to humans globally.
+This has the effect of creating another wave of engagement for topic 2\.

 These illustrations of the simulation mimics real life because bots can engage with each other and coordinate to inflate a topic and trick the algorithm to pick it up and recommend it to other humans globally.